 Information Architecture and Web Design

-Websites, Intranets and Virtual Communities
+Websites, Repositories and Online Communities

 I am a freelance consultant, specializing in Web-based Education and Outreach Programs, Website Design Strategy and Information Architecture for not-for-profit, education and small business organizations.
 My primary goal is to ensure effective information architecture for optimal site findability and user accessibility.